pacifics/PassDao/README.md

 # About Security

+- There is no useless blocked ethers.
+The funding start with only funding intentions and the maximum funding amount is limited according of what is needed to start the project and for decentralization.

 - There is no "calldata" function.
 There is a "send" function for approved contractor proposals.

 - There is no split function.
 There is one Dao which works according to the democraty law.

-- The funding amount is limited according of what is needed to start the project and for decentralization.

 - The Dao will decide when the shares can be transfered.